promiscuous-io/robust-redis-lock/README.md

 ```

 If the lock has expired within the specified `:expire` value then the lock method
-will return `:recovered`, otherwise it will return `true` if it has been acquired
+will return the data associated with previous lock or `:recovered` if there was no data, otherwise it will return `true` if it has been acquired
 or `false` if it could not be acquired.

 The `serializer` option needs to support both `load` and `dump`.